 Top quality electric, acoustic, and nylon string guitar recordings.
 Proficient in all styles, specializing in rnb-soul, funk, jazz, hip hop, afro-beat, rock, pop.
 Fast turn-around time, will provide creative and varied options for guitar parts on a song.

-I'm a freelance guitarist, working professionally in Montreal for the last seven years.
+I'm a freelance guitarist, working professionally in Montreal for the last ten years.
 I'm a Berklee College of Music graduate and have extensive international touring experience.

 I have a professional studio quality recording rig at home and can provide guitar recordings for any style or context, whether it be lush chords, tight rhythmic single note melodies, saturated guitar effects, or lead solo parts.
 I'm a composer/songwriter/producer as well, so my contribution to your recording with include varied options with the intent of helping shape the sound or vibe of a song, as opposed to just "adding guitar".

 Versatility and diversity is my greatest strength, though I most commonly work in the rnb-soul, jazz, funk, hiphop aesthetics.

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 1 Reviews - 1 Repeat ClientEndorse Frank O'Sullivan

 Interview with Frank O'Sullivan